-Values Meaning The table will show the below items: "Reset Configuration Resources Manual Data, IRQ-3 assigned to, DMA-0 assigned to."
+Values Meaning Manual The table will show the below items: "Reset Configuration Resources Data, IRQ-3 assigned to, DMA-0 assigned to."
 The user can Controlled adjust the shown items as required.
-By The table will not show The table will not show the above items, and the system will Auto automatically assign the above setup.
+By A 4- The table will not show the above items, and the system will Auto automatically assign the above setup.